Mathématique: Chapter 52

 “No talking,” Nerus thundered.
 “No talking?
 Do you have any notion of my importance, little warrior?”

-“Of course he doesn’t,” Ba’al said, the picture of indolence as he watched Ginn shut her laptop and draw it close to her chest.
+“Of course he doesn’t,” Ba’al said, the picture of indolence as he watched Ginn shut her laptop and draw it to her chest.
 “You’re taking the girl?
 She can tell you nothing.
-She’s not even warrior class.
-She’s science class, and the Alliance has certainly ruined her mind in ensuring her loyalty.
+She’s guild class.
+The Alliance has certainly ruined her mind in ensuring her loyalty.
 She’s a viper in the guise of a child, she—”

 “Get lost, creep,” James said.